 It may take 2 to 4 weeks for your armpits to adjust to the change in routine as your new bacterial microbiome finally settles down.

-Now that you know why armpit odor changes, please do not allow a company to tell you that the increase or change in odor is the result of your body flushing out toxins.
+**Now that you know why armpit odor changes, please do not allow a company to tell you that the increase in odor and/or sweat is the result of your body expelling or flushing out toxins.
 Your body has a great natural detox system that includes your liver and your kidneys, but your skin--not so much.
 Armpit "detox" is simply a normal adjustment period.

 The bottom line--our body needs time to adjust to change and the timeline varies from person to person.

 An Analogy!
 Have you ever tried changing your diet from processed junk food to healthy food?

 If so, you probably experienced a lot of troubles with your digestive system at first.
 You would think that your body would be happy that you are eating healthy food, but any changes you make to your diet will also affect your gut bacteria.
 The bacteria in your gut that love the junk food are now quite unhappy which may actually sabotage your attempt to eat better.